mitchellgordon95/mitchellgordon95.github.io/_posts/2021-4-2-probability.md

 sweeping the details under the rug of "the distribution."

 This makes probability theory the science of last resort.
-Only after truly exhausted your ability to investigate causal factors and processes should you indulge in probabilistic thinking.
+Only after truly exhausting your ability to investigate causal factors and processes should you indulge in probabilistic thinking.
 Doing otherwise is a cop-out, one that dangerously *feels* "scientific."